bridgecrewio/checkov/docs/Custom Policies/Python Custom Policies.md

 Custom Policies created in code (in Python) support checking the state of a resource’s attributes.
 A Python-based Custom Policy for Checkov consists of sections for Metadata and Policy Definition.

-Read also how to [Create custom YAML Policies for attribute and composite scanning](../3.Custom%20Policies/Create%20YAML%20Policies.md).
+Read also how to [create custom YAML Policies for attribute and composite scanning](../3.Custom%20Policies/Create%20YAML%20Policies.md).

 ## Writing a Python custom Checkov policy